 HISTORICAL TECHNOLOGY ARTS

-In this full-year "hands-on" course, students will reconstruct machines and devices from antiquity and the Renaissance.
-The first semester will cover the historical and artistic background of invention in the classical period.
+"hands-on" course, students reconstruct machines and devices from antiquity and the Renaissance.
+The first semester covers the historical and artistic background of invention in the classical period.
 In the second semester, students will learn how to interpret early technical drawings from the Renaissance as they construct models and mockups of such devices as Leonardo da Vinci's flying vehicles and military engines.
-Click here to access this course.

 ARCHITECTURAL STRUCTURES AND CONCEPTS